courtney-maynard/data440/hw3/hw3_report.md

     1350 8376c58e4bbbc685f5e2271fd489caca_processed.txt
 ```

-I used the command line to count the number of files with occurences of the chosen word, 'career', across the entire corpus of documents.
-I made sure that I was counting the actual number of files, not the number of lines that the word appears in, as this would overestimate the number of documents.
+I used the command line to count the number of files with occurrences of the chosen word, 'career', across the entire corpus of documents.
+I made sure that I counted the actual number of files, not the number of lines in which the word appears, as this would overestimate the number of documents.
 Only 58 documents contained the word 'career'.
-I chose ten documents and searched for occurences of the word, ensuring that the case of the word was not taken into account.
+I chose ten documents and searched for occurrences of the word, ensuring that the case of the word was not considered.

 **Table 1.
 Indicating the TF, IDF, and TF-IDF Values For Each Link, Ranked by TF-IDF**